yale-nova/weave/experiments/ReprodcutionReadme.md

 ## Behavioral Consistency Across Modes

 To measure the similarity of system performance between SGX and Direct execution modes, we computed the Wasserstein distance between the per-system overhead distributions.
 Weave consistently shows the smallest Wasserstein distance between its SGX and Direct mode overheads, indicating its behavior is most stable regardless of the execution environment.
-This metric, with a distance of 0.14, supports the claim that Weave’s performance characteristics remain consistent and predictable under SGX.
+This metric, with a distance of **0.14**, supports the claim that Weave’s performance characteristics **remain consistent and predictable under SGX**.

 ## Time-Dependent SGX Overhead Trend